Sugar Coated Fried Dough Recipe

 • 1/2 teaspoon salt

-• For Frying and Coating:
+• For Coating:

-• 1 cup powdered sugar (or granulated sugar) for coating
+• 1 cup powdered sugar (confectioners’ sugar)

 Instructions: